FAQ – Will You Trade Engineering For Equity?

 The stories in history are not kind to startup businesses or inventors.
 There are a ton of patents that go abandoned every year because inventors don’t have the resources (or emotional fortitude) to bring them to fruition.
 Most small businesses fail, and a lot of good ideas don’t get traction in the market.
 All of these historical things add up to caution when stepping forward.

-Equity Trade — 3 Educational Examples:
+Trade For Equity - 3 Educational Examples:

 Think Big

 We developed an awesome little device that captures attention wherever is it shown.
 They did a good job with marketing, and sales are reasonable for such a device.
-Yet, with a sale price of only a couple dollars, one tiny product can’t support an entire company.
-Unfortunately, the company owner(s) were unable or unwilling to branch out into more products.
-Furthermore, they were unwilling to allow someone else to take the product and run.
-An unrealistic expectation of market value keeps them from success.
-This scenario has happened twice here at Synthesis.
+Yet, with a sale price of only a couple dollars, one tiny product can't support an entire company.

-Second, for another company we developed several products with new levels of performance.
-Those products had the ability to change the market, but initial plans for a marketing didn’t pan out.
-Unfortunately, and the primary equity holder froze — unwilling and unprepared to run the business.
-Unwilling to sell the product, the owner had us continue new product development via investment instead of selling the award winning products already available.
-The sad part is they would not take the time to learn from others how to run a business.
-An opportunity squandered for ego and NIH.
+For another company we developed several products with new levels of performance.
+Those products had the ability to change the market, but initial plans for a marketing did not pan out.
+Unfortunately, and the primary equity holder froze - unwilling and unprepared to run the business.

 Skin In The Game